hainguyenhuy2002/CancerDrugTolerance/README.md

 Let `G = (V, E)` be a human protein graph.
 Each node in `V` represents a protein product; each edge in `E` represents a documented protein connection.
 Use a confidence score for each edge.

 For cell line `c`, put its **untreated gene expression** on the matching protein nodes.
 If available, add mutation and copy-number information.
-This forms the initial state `S0(c)`.
-We call it a *protein-indexed cell state* because the measurements are aligned to protein nodes.
-Gene expression is **not** the same thing as measured protein amount or protein activity.
+This forms the initial state `S0(c)`, called  *protein-indexed cell state*.

 The changing state `St` contains a learned value for each relevant graph node at time `t`, together with the drug-exposure history.
 A decoder turns that internal state into predicted gene-expression changes that can be compared with LINCS measurements.